 Opening of the Meeting and Introductions

-At 15:20 hrs, the meeting was opened by the Co-Chairman, Eng.
-Sayi, who is also the Chair person of the National Water Board.
+The meeting was opened by the Co-Chairman, Eng.
+Sayi, Chair person of the National Water Board.
 He invited members to introduce themselves (see List of attendees below).

-He then proposed few changes in the draft agenda to include: Adoption of Agenda and Minutes of the 3rd Management Board.

-Adoption of Meeting Agenda and Minutes of Previous Meeting

-The meeting agendas were adopted with minor changes as proposed by the chair in the opening remarks.
-Similarly the minutes were adopted with minor changes on the Name of Ms Yokobety Malisa.
-He then congratulated the secretariat for timely circulation of the meeting documents which helps in managing time.
+Minutes from the previous meeting were approved.

 Matters Arising From the Previous Meeting

 The secretariat was invited to presented action points as agreed from the previous meeting.
-Table below provides the summary of the status of implementation of action points.
+The table below provides the summary of the status of implementation of action points.